slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On travel and nomadism

 <!--
-> *'If you have any doubt at all about being able to carry a load in one trip, do yourself a huge favor and make two trips.' -- Kevin Kelly*
 - On adrenaline: what’s your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido
 - (kk) A vacation + a disaster = an adventure.
-- (kk) On vacation go to the most remote place on your itinerary first, bypassing the cities.
-You’ll maximize the shock of otherness in the remote, and then later you’ll welcome the familiar comforts of a city on the way back.
 - (kk) When you are young spend at least 6 months to one year living as poor as you can, owning as little as you possibly can, eating beans and rice in a tiny room or tent, to experience what your “worst” lifestyle might be.
 That way any time you have to risk something in the future you won’t be afraid of the worst case scenario.
-- (kk) If you lose or forget to bring a cable, adapter or charger, check with your hotel.
-Most hotels now have a drawer full of cables, adapters and chargers others have left behind, and probably have the one you are missing.
-You can often claim it after borrowing it.
 -->

 > *'Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
 Climb that goddamn mountain.' -- Jack Kerouac*